 Every ambitious enterprise will reach a stage in their growth journey when they consider international expansion.
 One survey found that 87% of U.S. firms consider international expansion to be necessary to secure long-term growth.
-Here we look at the key reasons why you should consider expanding your business globally, and set out five steps you should take before making the leap.
+But a profitable overseas expansion requires direction, and that is where an international strategy — an international expansion strategy — comes into play.
+Here we look at the key reasons why you should consider expanding your business globally, and set out six steps you should take when implementing your international expansion strategy.

 What are the advantages of global expansion?

 Serving your domestic market feels comfortable: You have prospered in that business environment, and likely know it very well.
 Expanding internationally, by comparison, feels risky — particularly where target countries have an unfamiliar linguistic and cultural environment.
 That said, there are compelling reasons why you need to start thinking about this.
 Potential advantages of growing internationally include:

 Whatever your reason for expanding globally, there are several steps that you should take before making your decision: We look at each of these steps in turn.

 First step: Explore the business case for expansion

 You may have a particular target market in mind.
 Or, you may be interested in global expansion, but not sure which particular location to target.
 In either case, you need to establish a robust business case for the expansion decision itself, and for the actual method that will be used for expansion.

 In some cases of failed global expansion, it seems implausible that there was a robust business case in place before the expansion decision was made.
 Consider the case of Starbucks lackluster expansion into Australia.
 Starbucks opened its first stores into Australia in 2000, growing to 90 stores by 2008.
 By that point, it needed to close 90 percent of its stores.